200713-dotnet/csharp-challenge-LyndonS01/README.md

 ## description

-Yu are tasked with creating a Palidrome Checker using the .NET/C# implementation.
+You are tasked with creating a Palidrome Checker using the .NET/C# implementation.
 There will not be a User Interface.
 All cases should be written as Unit Tests.

 ## technology